 Curly in the Spotlight By Karen Boeker

-Curly is one of the most hotly debated Beanie Babies right now due to all of the internet “Rarest Beanie Babies Lists” going around.
+Curly is one of the most hotly debated Beanie Babies due to all of the internet “Rarest Beanie Babies Lists” going around.
 How it made that list in the first place is puzzling.

 Curly is one of the most common Beanies ever made.
 It was manufactured during the height of the craze when Ty was making millions of them.